groupserver/gs.profile.invite/README.txt

 Introduction
 ============

-This part of the GroupServer usr-profile code concerned with sign up when an administrator invites someone to join a group.
+This part of the GroupServer user-profile code concerned with sign up when an administrator invites someone to join a group.
 An `existing user`_ or a `new user`_ can be invited.